-- Find examples of graphics on your own - If you copy information from books, websites or course notes, make sure it is referenced - Use your own words to describe or explain something
+- Find examples of digital characters on your own - If you copy information from books, websites or course notes, make sure it is referenced - Use your own words to describe or explain something

-As an independent research task, it is expected that students source their own examples of digital graphics when investigating the purpose and properties of digital graphics.
-Although, it is to be expected that different students may source the same digital graphic, it would be highly unusual for all students in a cohort to have sourced an identical set of graphics.
+As an independent research task, it is expected that students source their own examples of digital characters when investigating where digital characters are used, the software used to construct a digital character, and the characteristics and features of digital characters.
+Although, it is to be expected that different students may source the same digital characters, it would be highly unusual for all students in a cohort to have sourced an identical set of digital characters.